5.1 - Definition of objectives

 Beginner level: criterion O1

-🔎 For organisations in France, they are assessed using sectoral frameworks of the SNBC (comparison of the percentages of GHG reduction targets), by assimilating the organisation's activity to a single sector (where coherent) or by taking into account the national average.
+🔎 Organisations in France are evaluated using the sectoral frameworks of the SNBC (comparison of percentages of GHG reduction targets), by separating emissions by sector of activity and then summing the corresponding reductions to obtain the overall target, or, if this separation is not possible, by using the SNBC's general national average.
 For organisations outside France, the relevant national targets shall be used.

-The transition plan sets a short-term, which projects the organisation at least until the next assessment, recommended time horizon of 3 or 4 years.
-It is derived from the reduction potential of the action plan and therefore from the trajectory of reduction.
+The Transition Plan sets a short-term objective, which projects the organisation at least until the next assessment, recommended time horizon of 3 or 4 years.
+It is derived from the reduction potential of the action plan and therefore of the trajectory of reduction.

-Objectives are at a minimum defined in absolute value
+Objectives are at minimum defined in absolute value

 They are accompanied by intermediate milestones.